HumanCellAtlas/dcp-community/rfcs/text/0000-data-citation-plan.md

 ### Phase 2
 This is designed to satisfy the data contributor requirements for User Story #5.
-This allows the Data Operations team to make a “Data Release” (i.e. a curated data set) where the data release itself and/or the projects contained within are citable.
+This allows the Data Operations team to make a “Data Release” (i.e. a curated data set) in which the specific versions of projects within the Data Release itself are citable.
 A Data Release must be immutable.
 The Data Browser must provide users with access to each Data Release (i.e. immutable version of data) in addition to the “live/latest” view.
 The Data Browser must be able to provide users with a means to download the data and metadata associated with a Data Release.
-Since the Matrix Service does not support the ability to process older versions of input files, the output files from the Matrix Service *must* be stored as part of the immutable data set.
+Since the Matrix Service does not support the ability to process older versions of input files, the per-project output files from the Matrix Service *must* be stored as part of the immutable data set.
 The Data Store "collections" API provides a suitable means for recording the contents of a Data Release.
+A formal DOI is required for this phase as is provides a standardized method for specifying specific versions of data objects.

 ### Phase 3
 This is designed to satisfy the data consumer requirements for User Story #5.